jk-aero/MPU6050/README.md

 # MPU6050
 a library for MPU6050 in micropython
-# specially written from raspberrypi pico
+# specially written for raspberrypi pico
 but this will work in most microcontroller with micropython